CQD-SHAP: Explainable Complex Query Answering via Shapley Values: Evaluation

+We conduct experiments on FB15k-237~\cite{Toutanova2015Observed} and NELL995~\cite{Xiong2017DeepPath} using the same splits as Ren et al.~\cite{Ren2020Query2box}, and additionally on the harder variants FB15k-237+H and NELL995+H~\cite{Gregucci2025Complex}.
+Fig.~\ref{fig:querytypes} illustrates all query types included in these datasets ($4p$ and $4i$ queries exist only in the +H datasets).
+Further details and statistics are provided in Appendix~\ref{sec:appendixdataset}.

+\paragraph{Complex Query Answering Approaches.} We use the CQD neurosymbolic approach to execute complex queries, as it forms the basis of other methods such as $\mathrm{CQD}^{\mathcal{A}}$~\cite{Arakelyan2023Adapting} and QTO~\cite{Bai2023Answering}.
+Therefore, CQD-SHAP can also explain the outputs of these models in a similar manner, as they differ mainly in score normalization or search pruning strategies.
+Implementation details and hyperparameter settings are provided in the Appendix~\ref{sec:cqa-model}.

-\paragraph{Performance Metrics} Following CQD, the last layer of a query always outputs a complete list of scores for each entity in the graph, rather than retaining only the top $k$ entities as is done in the intermediate steps.
-In our experiments, we adopt Mean Reciprocal Rank (MRR) and Hits@$k$ as evaluation metrics, following their standard definitions~\cite{Rossi2021Knowledge}, to assess how well the model predicts hard answers $e_i \in \mathcal{E}_{\mathrm{hard}}$.
-These metrics are computed in a filtered setting~\cite{Bordes2013Translating}, as described in Section~\ref{methodology}.
-Given a single query $\mathcal{Q}_S$ with multiple hard answers $\mathcal{E}_{\mathrm{hard}}$, we compute the MRR as the average inverse rank of each hard answer $e_i \in \mathcal{E}_{\mathrm{hard}}$:
+\paragraph{Performance Metrics.} Following CQD, the atom containing the target variable $V_A$ always produces a score for every entity in the graph.
+We adopt Mean Reciprocal Rank (MRR) as the evaluation metric, following its standard definition~\cite{Rossi2021Knowledge}, to assess how well the model predicts hard answers $e_i \in \mathcal{E}_{\mathrm{hard}}$.
+The formal definition of MRR is provided in Appendix~\ref{sec:metrics}.
+The metric is computed in a filtered setting~\cite{Bordes2013Translating}, as formally defined in Equation~\eqref{eq:filteredlist}.